 exida is one of the world's leading product certification and knowledge companies specializing in automation system safety and availability with over 300 years of cumulative experience in functional safety.
 Founded by several of the world's top reliability and safety experts from assessment organizations and manufacturers, exida is a global company with offices around the world. exida offers training, coaching, project oriented consulting services, internet based safety engineering tools, detailed product assurance and certification analysis and a collection of on-line safety and reliability resources. exida maintains a comprehensive failure rate and failure mode database on process equipment.

 2.2 Roles of the parties involved

-R. STAHL Schaltgeräte GmbH Manufacturer of the Plant-STOP 9475 and carried out the exida Reviewed the FMEDAs and issued this report.
+R. STAHL Schaltgeräte GmbH Manufacturer of the Beacon YL60, FL60 exida carried out the FMEDA and issued this report.